Manu577228/FullStack-21-Expense-Splitter-Fractal/README.md

-# 💸 Expense Splitter – Manage Shared Expenses with Ease
+# 💸 Expense Splitter – Manage Shared Expenses with Ease!

 The **Expense Splitter** is a web application that helps groups manage shared expenses effortlessly.
 Perfect for trips, roommates, or events, it ensures everyone knows who owes whom and how much.